CryptArc/Spendchain/docs/genesis.md

 - `sequence_number`: This number is used to count the number of transactions sent by this account.
 It is incremented each time a transaction is included in a block, and used to prevent replay attacks.
 Initial value is `0`.
 - `account_number`: Unique identifier for the account.
 It is generated the first time a transaction including this account is included in a block.
-- `original_vesting`: Vesting is natively supported by `gaia`.
+- `original_vesting`: Vesting is natively supported by `spend`.
 You can define an amount of token owned by the account that needs to be vested for a period of time before they can be transferred.
 Vested tokens can be delegated.
 Default value is `null`.
 - `delegated_free`: Amount of delegated tokens that can be transferred after they've been vested.
 Most of the time, will be `null` in genesis.
 - `delegated_vesting`: Amount of delegated tokens that are still vesting.
 Most of the time, will be `null` in genesis.
 - `start_time`: Block at which the vesting period starts. `0` most of the time in genesis.